Anuththiga/Anuththiga/README.md

 ## Hi there 👋

 I'm Anuththiga, a Software Engineer with a passion for creating scalable and efficient software applications.
-I have a strong foundation in JavaScript(React/Vue) and PHP(Laravel/WordPress).
+I have a strong foundation in JavaScript(React/Vue/NodeJS) and TypeSript.

 ---